kevinvu184/kevinvu184/README.md

 ## `My Top 100`
 <pre>
 Here is the list of top 100 things I want to do in my life.
 Have any suggestion?
-Hit me up -> kevin184 at gmail dot com.
+Hit me up
 </pre>
 - [ ] Doing live stream coding